Big City Family Fun

 About 380 miles north of Denver, Colorado, South Dakota’s Mount Rushmore National Memorial is an icon that most Americans recognize.
 To experience the magnitude of the sculpture, you have to stand in front of it, day or night.

 Don’t think of Mt.
 Rushmore as a quick road trip stop.
 The Black Hills of South Dakota, where Mt.
-Rushmore is located, offers several days of western adventure for families, including two caves, a national park along with one of the top spots for animal viewing in the U.S.
+Rushmore is located, offers several days of western adventure for families, including two caves, a national park along one of the top spots for animal viewing in the U.S. It is one of the top U.S. destinations for families.

 Guide to Mount Rushmore